-- We welcome all our families to come visit our dogs and their puppy before your puppy goes home so they can get to know your scent which makes a nice transition for your puppy
+- We welcome all our families to come to visit our dogs and their puppy before your puppy goes home so they can get to know your scent which makes a nice transition for your puppy

 - We are careful to make sure you remove your shoes and wash your hands before you handle your puppy.

-- If you have a questions or concerns, need some advice or just want to chat I am here for you and will email you back and return your phone calls!
+- If you have questions or concerns, need some advice or just want to chat I am here for you and will email you back and return your phone calls!